 An air filter is an essential HVAC component for effectiveness and comfort—but it’s frequently forgotten.

-Indoor air quality can affect your family’s health, specifically if there’s someone in your Cocoa home with allergies, asthma or other respiratory concerns.
+Indoor air quality can affect your family’s health, specifically if there’s someone in your Melbourne home with allergies, asthma or other respiratory concerns.
 Dust, pollen, pet dander and mold can worsen symptoms, as well as volatile organic compounds.
 VOCs are chemicals found in common household items like cleaning products, furniture and flooring.

 Today’s structures are more energy efficient.
 But they are more airtight.
 This means the air inside your home can be dirtier than outdoors—often two to five times more, according to the Environmental Protection Agency.

 There are methods you can use to take charge of your home’s air quality: